Death Has a Shadow: Reception

 The episode has received mostly positive reviews from television critics.
 In a 2008 review, Ahsan Haque of IGN rated the episode an 8.9/10, praising the integration of humor into the episode's storyline.
 Haque noted that the episode was "a very strong start to this long running classic series, and revisiting it serves as a reminder that, unlike many other television shows, there are very few awkward moments, and much of the show's brilliance is immediately apparent."
 In 2009, the site singled out "Death Has a Shadow" as a "strong start [to Family Guy]".

 Robin Pierson of The TV Critic gave the episode a mixed review, rating the episode a 67/100, calling it one of the most densely packed pilots on television.
 He mentioned that it was entertaining but said that there were many jokes that followed the quality-does-not-win-out-over-quantity saying.
 He compared Peter to Homer Simpson, and he compared the show to The Simpsons and King of the Hill.
 He criticized the amount of unfunny jokes while praising the surreal moments.
 At the end of his review he stated that Family Guy was a different kind of animated comedy which set out to do jokes that other cartoons couldn't do, also mentioning that the show had promised to become really funny.

-A more negative review came from Entertainment Weekly's Ken Tucker, who called the animation clunky, which he said made Hanna-Barbera's animation look state-of-the-art.
+A more negative review came from Entertainment Weeklys Ken Tucker, who called the animation clunky, which he said made Hanna-Barbera's animation look state-of-the-art.
 Tucker also said in his review that he hoped that smart people would use the Family Guy half-hour to turn off the television set and start a debate over the air strikes in Kosovo.
 He also called the show "The Simpsons as conceived by a singularly sophomoric mind that lacks any reference point beyond other TV shows".
-Even before it aired the pilot had received some criticism from the Parents Television Council, a watchdog; the creator of this website L. Brent Bozell III wrote that he initially speculated that Family Guy would be "pushing the envelope".
-The episode was watched by 22.01 million people after the Super Bowl.
+Even before it aired the pilot had received some criticism from the Parents Television Council, a watchdog; the creator of this website, L. Brent Bozell III, wrote that he initially speculated that Family Guy would be "pushing the envelope".
+The episode was watched by 22 million people after the Super Bowl.

+In December 2024, the Hong Kong-based airline Cathay Pacific removed the episode from its in-flight entertainment system following a social media complaint regarding a cutaway gag parodying Tank Man during the 1989 Tiananmen Square protests, due to the political sensitivity of the event in China.
+The airline subsequently issued an apology, stating that the program's content did not represent the company's standpoint.